AlanNPC/AlanNPC.github.io/README.md

 ## What's New

 **[Jul.
-2025]** Excited to be back at Microsoft this summer as a Research Intern, continuing our research on RL for LLMs.
+2025]** I am returning to Microsoft as a Research Intern this summer.
+Excited to continue our research on RL for LLMs.
 See you in Redmond!

 **[Jun.
 2025]** Check out our new work *DRO* on LLM reasoning for open-ended tasks available at [preprint](https://arxiv.org/abs/2506.13351)!